Coronavirus forces cancellation of EAA AirVenture Oshkosh 2020

 OSHKOSH, Wis.
-(WFRV) The world’s largest fly-in convention has been canceled this year because of the coronavirus.
-Organizers of EAA AirVenture Oshkosh 2020 say continuing uncertainty left them no other choice.
+(WFRV) – The world’s largest fly-in convention has been canceled this year because of the coronavirus.
+Organizers of EAA AirVenture Oshkosh 2020 say continuing uncertainty left them with no other choice.

 EAA AirVenture was supposed to celebrate its 68th year this July, filling the skies above Wittman Field with 10,000 aircraft and the grounds with 640,000 people.
 But Dick Knapinski says the coronavirus has put an end to this year’s event.